marcieloliveira/marcieloliveira/README.md

 for DWDM (1510nm) - 2010
   - First prototypes validation (testing)
   - NMS validation (Java / SNMP)
-  - Support field team during first deployment
+  - Support field team during the first deployment

 - New generation Voice Channel (VoIP) for Supervisor Ethernet Channel DWDM  - Designed by me and encouraged by company - 2011